codesandbox/codesandbox-client/packages/homepage/content/docs/7-environment.md

 Client Sandboxes each have their own bundler attached to them which are configured to support a specific framework and emulate their official CLI tools.
 They are not one-to-one implementations and thus cannot be configured within CodeSandbox, however they are designed to mirror the default behavior of the framework.
 If your project requires advanced configuration, try using a Container Sandbox instead.

 Currently it is not possible to convert a Client Sandbox to a Container Sandbox.
+This is on the near roadmap, you can follow progress [here](https://github.com/codesandbox/codesandbox-client/issues/2111).

 ### Angular Bundler